 A full charge takes little under 6 hours at home with a 240V / 48A connection (ie a home-charging box), but days using an ordinary 110V / 12A socket (like the one your coffee maker is plugged into).
 According to Kia’s calculations, it would have to sit on charge for more than a weekend – 51 hours and 5 minutes to fully charge the battery.

 In terms of charging time, the Wind and GT will take 73 minutes on a 50W DC connection (and 18 minutes with a 350W port, which adds around 217 miles to the range), about 7 hours on a 240V socket, and a monstrous 68 hours on 110V.

 In the event of a blackout, you’ll be able to utilize the EV6 as a large, rolling battery to power numerous accessories, 110V power tools, and other household equipment, which is a first for Kia.

 The interior of the EV6 is really comfy.
-With the doors shut and the windows open, the cabin is unnervingly silent.
+The cabin is unnervingly silent with the doors shut and the windows open.
 The EV6 has a total inside volume of 102 cubic feet with 24.4 cubic feet dedicated to storage in the rear cargo area (50.2 cubic feet if you fold the seats down).